-The Annual Learning and Teaching Conference hosted by the Learning and Teaching Forum provides the opportunity to showcase the excellent work from across our institution.
+The Annual Learning and Teaching Conference hosted by the Learning and Teaching Forum provides the opportunity to showcase the excellent work from across our institution and partners.

 Our keynote speaker is Professor James Pickering from the University of Leeds; he has won several awards for his work on anatomical education and is Co-Director of the Centre for Research in Digital Education at Leeds.

 The Changing University: The theme of this years' conference was chosen to represent the shift in higher education we have seen in recent years.
 The conference sub-themes are all areas that have increasingly gained importance in the sector, resulting in significant change in recent times.
 Much of the content that will be explored within these sub-themes through the presentations, workshops, posters, and discussions is novel and forward-thinking.

 Employability Within Higher Education: Students are placing increased emphasis on their future careers from the moment they commence university, and often before then.
 Many programmes and courses are now specifically designed according to the employability requirements desired by employers in their field.